lyradotsh/obsidian.sws/README.md

 #### Things To Note

-> Default location for specific notes:
+> Default location for specific notes and files:

 - Settings -> Files and links -> Default location for new notes (Choose in the folder specified below) -> Folder to create new notes in -> enter `notes/nest`
 - Settings -> Files and links -> Default location for new attachments (Choose In the folder specified below) -> Attachment folder path -> enter `store/media`